qxo/NewFAT32Sorter/README.md

 ==============
 04.02.2014

 So, it turns out, that there is a little problem to build a "fast-sorting" funtion with a file-moving function.
-It seems that windows controlls the moving process and sorts the files as usual in a confusing way.
+It seems that windows controls the moving process and sorts the files as usual in a confusing way.

-So far, copying all files is the only solution to creat a sorted file order.
+So far, copying all files is the only solution to create a sorted file order.